Ever wondered how to get that cool “antiqued” mirror look ….without having to actually find an old, antique mirror?

 Can you believe this used to be clear glass?

-Isn’t this antique mirror technique cool?
+Isn’t this antique mirror tutorial and technique the coolest?

 I think so!!
 I was thrilled that my vision panned out.
-It doesn’t always!! ;)
+It doesn’t always. ;)

 It actually turned out exactly like I was hoping.